6 min read

 If children are becoming addicted to their digital worlds of fantasy, then it is our responsibility as parents, therapists, and teachers to create a stimulating reality that entices them to engage in non-digital activities so that they want to play, learn and, most importantly, communicate, and make connections.
 Every parent wants their child to live a meaningful life, and the key to creating this meaning is to foster meaningful relationships and a sense of purpose.

-What makes Speech Blubs unique is that it was founded by 4 friends who all had speech impediments as children and attended speech therapy.
-All 4 of us pursued digital careers but aligned a few years ago with the mission of helping children speak.
+What makes Speech Blubs unique is that it was founded by four friends who all had speech impediments as children and attended speech therapy.
+All four of us pursued digital careers, but aligned a few years ago with the mission of helping children speak.

 We were struck by the idea of the brain’s mirroring system and realized that if we recorded and showed kids demonstrating speech exercises, sounds, words, and phrases, then the neurons of the children watching from the other side of the screen would fire in a way that would then allow them to imitate what they were seeing.